fiberplane/fpx/fpxpy/README.md

 #### Parameters
 - **app** (`FastAPI`): The FastAPI application instance that was instrumented
+- **capture_stdout_stderr** (`Boolean` defaults to true): Whether to capture output to stderr/stdout as log messages.
+Set this to false if you use a `logger` and don't want any print statements to end up as log events.

 #### Returns
 - `FastAPI`: The instrumented application instance